What is Complex PTSD?

 • Avoidance of triggers and other things that would remind the person of the traumatic event

-• and increased vulnerability to substance abuse, depression, and anxiety disorders.
+• Increased vulnerability to substance abuse, depression, and anxiety disorders

 A single traumatic event often causes PTSD.

 The good news is that therapy can make a big difference for people who have experienced the symptoms of PTSD.
-I practice Eye Movement Desensitization and Reprocessing.
+We practice Eye Movement Desensitization and Reprocessing.

 Learn More about how EMDR can help